Top 3 Emotional Eating Coaches & How They Help Change Mentalities

 This scale indicates that emotional eating may precede binge eating among overweight individuals and eating can help people recognize behaviors and alter them for a healthier outcome.

 Furthermore, emotional eating counseling can help individuals who feel that suppressing foods has the opposite effect on their desired intention.
-Studies have shown that suppression can increase food intake of comfort foods like jello, which is definitely not good for weight loss or emotional binges.
+Studies reveal that suppression can result in higher consumption of comfort foods like jello, which isn’t good for weight loss or emotional overeating.
 By understanding the psychology of emotional eating, an emotional eating therapist can help develop a meal plan to avoid comfort eating.

 Is an Emotional Eating Coach Right for Me?